visit-dav/visit/src/doc/dev_manual/test_suite.rst

 when computing the ``pixdiff`` precentage.
 The ``avgdiff`` option allows one to specify a second tolerance for the case when the ``pixdiff`` tolerance is exceeded.
-The ``avgdiff`` option specifies the a gray-scale intensity difference allowed averaged over all pixels that are different.
+The ``avgdiff`` option specifies an allowed gray-scale intensity difference averaged over all pixels that are different.
 The command-line options ``--pixdiff=4.5 --avgdiff=1.5`` means that if an image has fewer than 4.5% of *non-background* pixels that are different, it is considered a